-We thank Stephan Schiffels and Olivier Francois for help and recommendations on our MSMC2 analysis and LFMM analysis, respectively.
+We thank Stephan Schiffels and Olivier Francois for help and recommendations on the MSMC2 analysis and LFMM analysis, respectively.
 We also thank Bob O'Hara for comments and support with the population genetic modelling.
+Four anonymous reviewers provided constructive recommendations for improving the manuscript.
 Funding was provided by DFG (PF390/8-1).
-Ann-Marie Oppold acknowledges funding within a scholarship of the FAZIT-Stiftung.
+Ann-Marie Oppold acknowledges funding by a scholarship of the FAZIT-Stiftung.